abhiptl/android-clean-architecture/README.md

 # Android Clean architecture #

-This repository is for android mobile application of Attendance software.
+This repository is for android mobile application with clean architecture.